The Friendly Guide to Cruises for Single Seniors Over 60 [First-Timer Tips]

 - Norwegian Cruise Line was the first to build solo cabins and lounges for single travelers.
 Their Studio Lounge is a gathering place where solo cruisers can meet for free coffee and snacks.
 Many lines now offer similar spaces.

-- Cruise pricing bundles meals, shows, and your room into one bill.
-You know what you're paying upfront.
-No surprise restaurant bills or nickel-and-diming for activities.
+- Cruise pricing bundles meals, shows, and your room into one bill, so you know what you're paying up front.
+No surprise restaurant bills, no nickel-and-diming for activities.

 - Cruising gives you independence while someone else handles the planning and security.
 You control what you do each day, but the hard work is done for you.